crowdcode-de/jndi-properties-factory/README.md

 ###JBoss AS 7 Setup:

-For setting up a JBoss AS7 module put into the modules folder a subfolder structure like de/crowdcode/jndi/properties/main.
-And in the main folder place the jndi-properties.jar and a module.xml file.
+For setting up a JBoss AS7 module put into the modules folder a subfolder structure like `de/crowdcode/jndi/properties/main`.
+And in the main folder place the `jndi-properties.jar` and a `module.xml` file.
 You can also place your properties files in here too.

-The module.xml should look like this:
+The `module.xml` should look like this:

     <?xml version="1.0" encoding="UTF-8"?>
     <module xmlns="urn:jboss:module:1.1" name="de.crowdcode.jndi.properties">